amadio/vecgeom/README.md

       Enables the benchmarking module.
 Will support a number of targets to benchmark against depending on which optional dependencies are activated.
 Flags that affect this are:
       - CUDA
       - ROOT
-      - USOLIDS
       - GEANT4

     ROOT [OFF]
       Look for a ROOT installation to include ROOT interfacing modules and enable ROOT as a benchmarking case.

-    USOLIDS [OFF]
-      Enable USolids as a benchmarking case.
-If no USolids directory is specified, the shipped USolids will be built during compilation.

-    USOLIDS_DIR [NONE]
-      External USolids install directory.

-    USOLIDS_INCLUDE_DIR [NONE]
-      Can be used to specify the exact directory in which to look for USolids header files.

-    USOLIDS_LIB_DIR [NONE]
-      Can be used to specify the exact directory in which to look for USolids library files.

     GEANT4 [OFF]
       Enable Geant4 as a benchmarking case.